yuvalgrossman/SudokuSolver/detector/README.md

 [5, 0, 0, 0, 0, 8, 1, 0, 0],<br>
 [0, 0, 0, 7, 0, 2, 0, 0, 7]

-which succeed in 80/81 of the cells (3rd row in the end got 8 instead of 8), this is 98.8% accuracy. over a set of 10K such grids the accuracy was 99.0% (which is about 1/5 boards without any error, and 4/5 with one error)
+which succeed in 80/81 of the cells (3rd row in the end got 8 instead of 4), this is 98.8% accuracy. over a set of 10K such grids the accuracy was 99.0% (which is about 1/5 boards without any error, and 4/5 with one error)

-However, when testing a printed and hand-writen combined boards the accuracy drops to 92% and when testing printed only it dops to 85%, which means if fails to classify printed digits correctly.
+However, when testing a printed and hand-writen combined boards the accuracy drops to 92% and when testing printed only it drops to 85%, which means if fails to classify printed digits correctly.
 Hence,  we need to train it on both hand-writen and printed digits.

 So we defined a new dataset which produce both hand-writen from MNIST and printed digits with some variance in size,